softwaregroup-bg/ut-run/microservices.md

 };

 // use validations as function name, to namespace all validations
-// import using imports:['utModule1.validation'] or imports:[/\.validation$/] in ut-port-httpserver
+// import using imports:['utModule1.validation'] or imports:[/\.validation$/]
+// in ut-port-httpserver
 function validation() {
     return {
         'entity.action1': () => ({
-            description: 'Description of entity.action1', // description to show in the documentation
+            // description to show in the documentation
+            description: 'Description of entity.action1',

-            params: joi.object.keys({}), // validations for the method parameters
+            // validations for the method parameters
+            params: joi.object.keys({}),

-            result: joi.object.keys({}) // validations for the method result })
+            // validations for the method result
+            result: joi.object.keys({})
+        })
     };
 }

-// group handlers as layers, layers as modules and modules as implementation function platform1(...platformApi) { // will receive some platform API for the platform named 'platform1'
+// group handlers as layers, layers as modules and modules as implementation
+// The implementation function will receive some platform API for the
+// platform named 'platform1'
+function platform1(...platformApi) {
     // extend platform API with some customizations let customization = require('./customization')(...platformApi);